OAI/learn.openapis.org/specification/security.md

 A Security Requirement declared for a given Operation takes precedence over global Security Requirements.
 A number of security mechanisms are supported.
 Each mechanism is indicated using the `type` property, which is shown in the examples below.

-There is currently five supported security types, namely:
+There are currently five supported security types, namely:

 - API Keys
 - HTTP Authentication